The Strange Talent of Luther Strode

 The Strange Talent of Luther Strode is an American comic book published by Image Comics written by Justin Jordan and with art by Tradd Moore and colors by Felipe Sobreiro.
 It debuted in October 2011.
-It features historical, horror, pop culture, and Judeo-Christian references to weave the narrative.
+It features historical, horror, pop culture, and Judeo-Christian references weaved through the narrative.

 Premise

-Luther Strode, a skinny teenager living alone with his mother, acquires enhanced physical abilities from a Charles Atlas analog: The Hercules Method.
-The creators intended the story as a slasher movie combined with the premise of Spider-Man—Or in layman's terms: "What if Peter Parker didn't have the moral anchor of his Uncle Ben to guide him?"
+Luther Strode, a skinny teenager living alone with his mother, acquires enhanced physical abilities from Charles Atlas analog The Hercules Method.
+The creators intended the story as a slasher movie combined with the premise of Spider-Man—in layman's terms, "What if Peter Parker didn't have the moral anchor of his Uncle Ben to guide him?"